 If you’ve addressed the above issues and are still struggling with sleep, it may be indicative of a health concern or medical issue.
 While not always the case, ruling out any health concerns and checking in with your doctor or physician is always a good idea.
 Think of it this way: addressing any medical concerns means one step closer toward a restful night’s sleep!

 #1 Have a Consistent Bedtime

 Our body likes consistency, and this includes a consistent snooze time.
-Having a set bedtime helps regulate your sleep-wake cycle — your body’s internal clock — which can help balance your hormones and prepare your body for sleep.
-Think of it like this — when your body has a schedule in place, it’s able to secrete melatonin, your sleep hormone, around the same time every night.
-This triggers a switch to the parasympathetic state and tells your body it’s time to wind down and prepare for bed.
-But if your sleep schedule is erratic, it leaves your body feeling confused as to when it’s supposed to be tired!
+Having a set bedtime helps regulate our sleep-wake cycle — also known as our circadian rhythm, or our body’s internal clock.
+This can help balance out our hormones and prepare our body for sleep.
+Think of it like this — when your body has a schedule in place, it knows when it’s time to wind down and prepare for bed.
+This triggers a switch to the parasympathetic state and stimulates the release of melatonin, your sleep hormone.
+When your bedtime is consistent, this shift happens around the same time every night.
+But, if your sleep schedule is erratic, it leaves your body feeling confused as to when it’s supposed to be tired!
 So, get that sleep schedule in check!